azeem-r00t/quorum-quick-start/README.md

 Saving artifacts...
 ```

-Now, your private contract is on the blockchain and its state is encrypted and only available to the parties that were identified earlier (node 1 and the second node that you picked earlier).
+Now, your private contract is on the blockchain and its storage is encrypted and only available to the parties that were identified earlier (node 1 and the second node that you picked).

 ### Let's see how it works